pinobatch/nrom-template/README.md

 * [FCEUX] team
 * Joe Parsell (Memblers) for getting me into NESdev in the first place
 * Jeremy Chadwick (koitsu) for more code organization tips
+* Greg Caldwell of Retrotainment Games for testing the Windows instructions

 [NESdev Wiki]: http://wiki.nesdev.com/
 [FCEUX]: http://fceux.com/